 BOOK REVIEW: Chicken Soup for the Soul: Messages from Heaven and Other Miracles

-With all the warmth and comfort the Chicken Noodle Soup series has become known for, this installment, entitled “Messages from Heaven and Other Miracles” is no exception.
-These stories are heartwarming windows into the lives of others experiencing grief, and serve as inspiration for the reader’s own healing.
-Whether it be a loss from a […]
+With all the warmth and comfort the Chicken Soup for the Soul series has become known for, this installment, entitled “Messages from Heaven and Other Miracles” is no exception.
+These stories are heartwarming windows into the lives of others experiencing grief and serve as inspiration for the reader’s own healing.
+Whether it be a loss […]

-With all the warmth and comfort the Chicken Noodle Soup series has become known for, this installment, entitled “Messages from Heaven and Other Miracles” is no exception.
-These stories are heartwarming windows into the lives of others experiencing grief, and serve as inspiration for the reader’s own healing.
+With all the warmth and comfort the Chicken Soup for the Soul series has become known for, this installment, entitled “Messages from Heaven and Other Miracles” is no exception.
+These stories are heartwarming windows into the lives of others experiencing grief and serve as inspiration for the reader’s own healing.
 Whether it be a loss from a year ago, or a loss from 35 years ago, this fresh batch of stories deals with how their authors have been helped through their grief by the various ways we are comforted after a loved one’s death.
-Finding a letter written in your mother’s handwriting, the sound of your grandmother’s windchimes on a day when there’s no wind, your father’s favorite song playing on the radio at the exact time you need it – these are all ways the living process the loss of our loved ones.
-Having some piece of them, no matter how small or coincidental, makes remembering them easier, and parting with them a little less painful.
+Finding a letter written in your mother’s handwriting, the sound of your grandmother’s windchimes on a day when there’s no wind, your father’s favorite song playing on the radio at the exact time you need it—these are all ways we process the loss of our loved ones.
+Having some piece of them, no matter how small or coincidental, makes remembering them easier and parting with them a little less painful.
 For some people, it’s only through these “signs” that they are able to accept the loss and move on.

 Grief is an extremely personal subject, and the book does a great job of offering something for everyone.
 I was able to identify with several stories (my personal favorite being “Horse from Heaven”).
 There’s something very comforting about reading the stories of how others were comforted that can’t help but cradle you as well.
-Losing my grandfather in February of this year was a very painful experience, and peppered through the pages of this book I can see my own experiences and emotions.
-Knowing that you are not alone is a powerful feeling, and in my opinion that is the strength of this Chicken Soup edition.
+Losing my grandfather in February of this year was a very painful experience, and I can see my own experiences and emotions peppered through the pages of this book.
+Knowing that you are not alone is a powerful feeling, and that is the strength of this Chicken Soup for the Soul edition.

 The Dove Take: